clanceybarrington/Migraines/README.md

 # Migraines
 My personal migraine and headache data and analysis.
+Full description in rmd file.